 Expect hundreds of turns (with several hairpin turns).
 Your wheels will be astounded at the wonderful views of the mountains spread out before you!
 They are terrible for drivers who are prone to vertigo.
 The journey runs along the fearsome gorges of the Shimshal River, a gigantic canyon at a height of more than 2000 m.

 The road is pretty steepA 4WD vehicle and an experienced driver are recommended.
 Avoid driving in this area if unpaved mountain roads aren't your strong point.
 Stay away if you're scared of heights.
 It is recommended that beginner riders avoid this road.
 For half of the way, the road is on a man-made ledge hundreds & hundreds of feet above the river, on the near vertical side of the gorge.
-The new road is very impressive.
 This road tests the skill, and courage, of any driver.
 It’s definitely not for anyone suffering from vertigo or a fear of landslides.
 You will have to cross some scary wooden bridges.
+The drivers moving passengers and luggage everyday from Passu to Shimshal, covering a distance of 60 kilometers, are highly skilled, but still they drive very carefully, to avoid any calamity.
+If the vehicle goes off the road, deaths are imminent.